fabric-gateway-java/git-cheatsheet/global_macros.md

  **gerrit-trigger-scm-merge**

    - This macro is used to get the GERRIT_REFSPEC on every freestyle merge job.
-Below are the required and optional parameters to pass on to this macro.
-This macro used to get the latest commit from the repository instead of GERRIT_REFSPEC of the patchset.
+Below are the required and optional parameters for this macro.
+This macro is used to get the latest commit from the repository instead of GERRIT_REFSPEC of the patchset.

      **Required Parameters:**